 The electronic keyboard lab has 11 Yamaha keyboards (10 for students, one for the teacher's station), and is used for aural theory and basic musicianship classes, as well as class piano.
 The Mac lab is located on the second floor of the building.
 It houses 12 computers with MIDI keyboards for use in music theory, composition, arranging, and orchestration classes.

 Ackerman Auditorium is a 258-seat recital hall located in Mabel Wood Hall.
 Instruments permanently assigned to this room are two Steinway concert grand pianos and a 14-stop mean-tone tuned Renaissance organ built by John Brombaugh.
 The stage is large enough to accommodate a 50-piece ensemble and is used for rehearsals and concerts by both soloists and ensembles.
 Artists performing in this auditorium commend its fine acoustics.

-In addition to the several practice organs housed in the music building, the university owns a 70-stop Brombaugh tracker organ, housed in the Collegedale Seventh-day Adventist Church located on campus.
+In addition to the several practice organs housed in the music building, the university owns a 70-stop Brombaugh tracker organ, housed in the Collegedale Church of Seventh-day Adventists located on campus.
 This instrument is used for lessons, practice, and concerts.More about university organs »

 Southern Adventist University is honored to be the 100th All-Steinway School.
 As an All-Steinway School, Southern joins the now well over 100 colleges, conservatories, and universities that enjoy the same designation—schools that, like Southern, have more than 90% Steinway and Steinway-made pianos for their students, faculty, and guest artists to use for study and performance.More about pianos »